Navy10021/SLS/README.md

     )
 ```

-### 4. Research Paper
+### 4. About Research Paper
- - Currently, the thesis is under review.
+ - Currently, our paper is under review.
 It will be revealed in the future.